Ioannna/Basic-Social-Media-App/README.md

 #
 This is a project that I learn how to do by following the instructions from the book Full-Stack-React-Projects-Second-Edition by Shama Hoque.
 At this moment this project is a work in progress but below it can be observed how it will look like.
+The description presented below belongs Full-Stack-React-Projects-Second-Edition.

 # MERN Social